Before starting the tutorial, it is important to clarify definitions of the following for beginners:

 echo "silly command"

-common_dir=## Replace this with a common directory to hold your repositories
+own fork. common_dir=## Replace this with a common directory to hold your repositories

 user=## Replace this with your github username